File System

 The architecture consists of two main components:

-• File System Scanner Agent (fortanix-fs-scanner): Installed on servers that need to be scanned.
+• File System Scanner Agent (Windows) or File System and Network Scanner Agent (Linux): These scanner agents are installed on servers that need to be scanned.
 It traverses local file systems and extracts metadata about cryptographic materials.

-• Fortanix On-premises Scanner (fortanix-scanner): Installed once per organization.
-It receives metadata from multiple File System Scanner Agents over HTTPS and forwards the aggregated information to Fortanix Key Insight.
+• Fortanix On-premises Scanner: Installed once per organization.
+It receives metadata from multiple file system scanner agents over HTTPS and forwards the aggregated information to Fortanix Key Insight.

 3.2 Workflow